Welcome to today's edition of the Rush 24-7 podcast.

 He doesn't see himself as a capitalist reformer saving a stupid automobile company.

-Before we get to the I've got these sound bites, and they're all Me, I started to say I didn't watch cable news last night, so I didn't find out until I got here this morning with show prep how I blew up cable news last night.
+I started to say I didn't watch cable news last night, so I didn't find out until I got here this morning to a show prep how I blew up cable news last night.

 I got the sound bites now.

-And you know, I do not like making this program about me.
+And you know, I do not like making this program about me, but I've got the first 10 or 12 soundbites.

-But I've got the first 10 or 12 sound bites, is that what maybe even Steve Schmidt's praising me, who the other just last week said I don't influence anything.
+Is that what even Steve Schmidt's praising me, who just last week said I don't influence anything?

 But I started to say something, and I want to clarify because of what happened on cable news last night that blew it up.

-I I touched on a point yesterday about Newt, and I said Newt is pulling a perot.
+I touched on a point yesterday about Newt, and I said Newt is pulling a Perot.

 And I told you what the reasons were, as they had been explained to me.